C26Singh/Docker/README.md

 - private repository
 - public repository---------->Docker Hub
 ## Develop application
-before
+- **Before**:
- - Most of the services you need to installed on os directly
+  - Most of the services you need to install on the OS directly.
- - MS SQL Server , postgresql, redis...
+  - MS SQL Server, PostgreSQL, Redis...

-after
+- **After**:
- - no need to directly installed services on os.
+  - No need to directly install services on the OS.
- - container has its own isolated os layer.
+  - Container has its own isolated OS layer.